Shouree/storm-http-framework/doc/01-Introduction/01-Downloads/index.md

 To build Storm, you need `mymake`, available at [GitHub](http://github.com/fstromback/mymake) or `git://storm-lang.org/mymake.git`.
 When you have installed mymake, compiling Storm is just `mm release` to make a release build.
 During development, use `mm Main` or `mm Test` to build the development version of the main entry point and the test suite respectively.
+Mymake is available as a package in Debian (testing) as well.

 To specify which garbage collector to use, either edit `Gc/Config.h`, or compile storm with `mm mps Main` or `mm smm Main`.

 On Linux (Debian), the following packages need to be installed to successfully compile Storm, in addition to Mymake and GCC: